wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

                                         Testcase Yield:      100%
 ```

 This is the test result summary from the last execution of the SIMPLE_TEST_RUNNER package.
-The interval time shown here is the elapsed time from starting the Test Runner package until the first assertion was executed.
-The total run time is the elapsed time from start to finish for the Test Runner package.
+The Total Run Time is the elapsed time from start to finish for the Test Runner package.
 The report confirms that one assertion was executed for SIMPLE_TEST_RUNNER and it passed.
 All tests passed, so the test yield is 100%.

 ## WT_PERSIST_REPORT Display Levels